efoster9/interactive-web/unit-4-intro-to-apis/U4LAB2/U4LAB2.md

 ### Exemplar

-Take a look at this [finished example](./U3LAB2-Exemplar/index.html) for the finished version of the site.
+Take a look at this [finished example](./U4LAB2-Exemplar/index.html) for the finished version of the site.

 ### Culturally Responsive Best Practice

-TBD
+Consider giving students a list of 5-10 words that the students can look up once they have their website running properly.
+This way, they won't stuck on searching for which word to use (NOTE: this is also a good opportunity to sneak in some vocabulary from other subject areas).
+Otherwise, you can have students come up with 5-10 words from their favorite subject or domaine that they will plan to test using their site.

 ### Extra Help?